chimpler/catdb/README.md

 CatDB allows to migrate data from various databases.

+### Installation

+It is available on pypi so you can install it as follows:

+    $ pip install catdb

 ### Configuration

 Create a file `$HOME/.catdb` with the list of databases to use: